klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 Welcome to Belgium and to Brussels.

-Let me use some of your time to convince you that Belgium is a truly exciting country and that it is worth spending some time in Brussels if you arrive early or leave late.
+Let me use some of your time to convince you that Belgium is a truly fascinating country and that it is worth spending some time in Brussels if you arrive early or leave late.